deadlyvipers/dojo_rules/introduction.md

 ### Introduction

     Hello my name is Dana.
-    My favorite code school path is the Github path.
+    My favorite code school path is the Ruby path.